-Find the colleges that will recruit you to play college softball
+Use the College Spreadsheet to find the schools that will recruit you to play college softball

 The fundamental fact of college softball recruiting is that you can’t be recruited if the coach doesn’t know that you exist.
 Gone are the days of a player being spotted at their local high school game.